Choosing the right mortgage lender is a critical part of the biggest financial decision of many people’s lives.

-To really narrow down your choice to find the right lender, here’s what you should consider.
+Here’s how to narrow down your choices to find the right lender.

 While every lender will look at your credit score, debt, and assets, each will assess you (and your mortgage eligibility) slightly differently.
 This is why you may find better rates with a different lender.
 So it pays to shop around for the best rate.

 But it’s more than just finding the best rate.
 You need to look at the fees as well.
 If you have to pay bigger upfront fees, it can easily wipe out the potential savings of a lower interest rate.

 This is why rates and fees need to be shopped for at the same time.
 To accurately compare fees and rates you’ll need a loan estimate, which you’ll get within three days of submitting an application.
 Submitting an application also allows you to lock in the interest rate, Beeston says.

 In addition to standard mortgage origination fees, also make sure to check for mortgage points, also known as discount points, says Beeston.
 “I have people who send me loan estimates all the time.
 I’m seeing lenders charging five points; I don’t even know how it’s legal,” she continued.
 Discount points cost 1% of the loan total and typically reduce the interest rate by one-eighth to one quarter of a percent.

 Home loan comparison calculator

 Compare your payment options side-by-side to see which is right for you and your financial situation.

 Find the mortgage that’s best for you by comparing the cost of multiple loans over time.

 2. Decide what type of mortgage you want